 Scholars have uniformly criticized the statute, urging it be repealed or judicially reformed.
-Previous attempts to repeal Section 1500 during the 1990s230-one of which succeeded in the House but failed in the Senate for reasons unrelated to Section 1500231-suggest that the general antipathy toward Section 1500 can be found even in the halls of Congress.
+Previous attempts to repeal Section 1500 during the 1990s -one of which succeeded in the House but failed in the Senate for reasons unrelated to Section 1500 can be found even in the halls of Congress.